gbmhunter/blog/content/electronics/components/capacitors.md

 draft: false
 title: Capacitors
 type: page
-url: /electronics/components/capacitors
 ---

 ## Overview

 Capacitors are a passive electronic component that stores charge between two conductive surfaces.
 The conductive surfaces (plates) are usually very close together, with a dielectric inbetween, to maximize the capacitance for a given size.
 They are a popular component, that along with resistors, make up the two most commonly used components on a circuit board.
-They come in a large range of sizes, from water tank sized caps to small SMD capacitors and capacitors formed from tracks on PCB's.
+They come in a large range of sizes, from water tank sized caps to small SMD capacitors and capacitors formed from tracks on PCBs.

 **The mechanical equivalent of a capacitor is a spring**.
 The larger the capacitance, the stronger the spring.
 This is using the [force-voltage](http://lpsa.swarthmore.edu/Analogs/ElectricalMechanicalAnalogs.html) mechanical equivalent.